DHURJATI-JS/miniytapp/README.md

-🚀 YT Mini: AI Multimodal Video Intelligence System

-YT Mini is a high-integrity, multimodal AI application designed for automated video summarization and architectural durability.
-Built on a production-mirror environment of Arch Linux, it leverages state-of-the-art LLMs and neural captioning to transform video content into structured intelligence.
-⚠️ Mandatory Permission & Contact Protocol

-CRITICAL: This software is NOT open-source for unauthorized commercial or private redistribution.
-    Authorization Required: You MUST contact the author and receive explicit written consent before cloning, deploying, or utilizing this codebase in any production or public environment.
-    Contact: Please reach out to the developer to discuss licensing or access.
-        Developer Email: dhurjatisharma2010@gmail.com (Referenced in system integrity report and system variable {{g.myemail}})
-        Subject Line: Security Inquiry: Studio v2 Access Request

-🧠 AI Multimodal Pipeline

-The system utilizes a multi-stage inference engine to "see" and "hear" video content:
  YT Mini: AI Multimodal Video Intelligence System

 YT Mini is a high-integrity, multimodal AI application designed for automated video summarization and architectural durability.
 Built on a production-mirror environment of Arch Linux, it leverages state-of-the-art LLMs and neural captioning to transform video content into structured intelligence.